From our good friend and long time MAN contributor Pat Tritle, this newest project of his is the impressive WACO Model-SRE biplane.

-Intended as a sport scale lightly loaded flier, the WACO has traditional built-up wood construction, and, Pat offers last cut parts and plastic formed pieces to make the build just a bit easier.
+Intended as a sport scale lightly loaded flier, the WACO has traditional built-up wood construction, and, Pat offers last cut parts and formed plastic parts are also available to make the build just a bit easier.

 The model is built to 1:10 scale with a top wing span of 41.5-inches.
 Construction is primarily of balsa in the old school stick frame style of construction.
 The wings are built up “egg-crate” style to simplify and speed the building process.
 The wingtips and tail section outlines are bowed over foam board forms to make for strong yet very light structures.